stonkbear/evoworks-mobile/README.md

 ## 🚀 Deployment

-Echo Marketplace is optimized for Vercel deployment:
+Evoworks Marketplace is optimized for Vercel deployment:

 1. Push to GitHub
 2. Import project in Vercel